 The following courses are offered at least once every year.
-MSCPM students entering the program will be required to complete 36 semester hours to meet degree requirements.
+MSCPM students entering the program will be required to complete 36 semester hours with passing grades and a cumulative GPA of 2.7 or better to meet degree requirements.
 They will include 30 hours of core class requirements and 6 hours of elective courses.
-CPM II may only be taken in the last term.
-It is the degrees capstone class.
+HPCP 5308 Practice Management II may only be taken in the last term.
+It is the degree's capstone class.